 The Samsung Galaxy S8 Plus launch means the Samsung Galaxy S7 Edge is instantly on sale.
 You can have this 5.5-inch smartphone for cheaper, and it has almost everything you need.

-The Samsung Galaxy S8 makes the iPhone 7 Plus hardware design seem dated.
+The Samsung Galaxy S8 makes the iPhone 8 Plus hardware design seem dated.
 Apple’s stuck with big bezels and a smaller 5.5-inch screen, despite the fact that the phone dimensions are all roughly the same.
-It’ll be that way at least until the iPhone 8 release date later this year.
+There's the iPhone X that looks totally different, but that's far more expensive.

 But we also really like the iPhone 8 Plus for its iOS 11 software.
 It has iMessages, the swipe-up-from-the-bottom Control Center, and Siri is always making new strides.